orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

 ##  Introduction

-This action sends data to an HTTP URL.
+The `send` action is one of the most important actions that Orbeon Forms can perform with form data: it sends data to an HTTP (or HTTPS) service.
+The following sections detail the possible configuration parameters of this action.

 ## Configuration